boazbk/tcs/lec_01_introduction.md

->__Standard gradeschool multiplication algorithm:__ \
+>__Standard grade multiplication algorithm:__ \
 >__Input:__ Non-negative integers $x,y$ \
 >__Operation:__ \
 >1.
 Let $n$ be number of digits of $y$, and set $result \leftarrow 0$. \
 >2.
 For $i=0,\ldots,n-1$: set $result \leftarrow result + 10^i\times y_i \times x$, where $y_i$ is the $i$-th digit of $y$ (i.e. $y= 10^0 y_0 + 10^1y_1 + \cdots + y_{n-1}10^{n-1}$) \
 >3.
 Output $result$

-Both algorithms assume that we already know how to add numbers, and the second one also assumes that we can multiply a number by a power of $10$ (which is after all a simple shift) as well as multiply by a single digit (which like addition, is done by multiplying each digit and propagating carries).
+Both algorithms assume that we already know how to add numbers, and the second one also assumes that we can multiply a number by a power of $10$ (which is after all a simple shift) as well as multiply by a single-digit (which like addition, is done by multiplying each digit and propagating carries).
 Now suppose that $x$ and $y$ are two numbers of $n$ decimal digits each.
-Adding two such numbers takes at least $n$  single digit additions (depending on how many times we need to use a "carry"), and so adding $x$ to itself $y$ times will take at least  $n\cdot y$ single digit additions.
+Adding two such numbers takes at least $n$  single-digit additions (depending on how many times we need to use a "carry"), and so adding $x$ to itself $y$ times will take at least  $n\cdot y$ single-digit additions.
-In contrast, the standard gradeschool algorithm reduces this problem to taking $n$ products of $x$ with a single digit (which require up to $2n$ single digit operations each, depending on carries) and then adding all of those together (total of $n$ additions, which, again depending on carries, would cost at most $2n^2$ single digit operations) for a total of at most $4n^2$ single digit operations.
+In contrast, the standard grade algorithm reduces this problem to taking $n$ products of $x$ with a single-digit (which require up to $2n$ single-digit operations each, depending on carries) and then adding all of those together (total of $n$ additions, which, again depending on carries, would cost at most $2n^2$ single-digit operations) for a total of at most $4n^2$ single-digit operations.
-How much faster would $4n^2$ operations be than $n\cdot y$? and would this make any difference in a modern computer?
+How much faster would $4n^2$ operations be than $n\cdot y$?
+And would this make any difference in a modern computer?

 Let us consider the case of multiplying 64 bit or 20 digit numbers.^[This is a common size in several programming languages; for example the `long` data type in the Java programming language, and (depending on architecture) the `long` or `long long` types in C.]
 That is, the task of multiplying two numbers $x,y$ that are between $10^{19}$ and $10^{20}$.
-Since in this case $n=20$, the standard algorithm would use at most  $4n^2=1600$ single digit operations, while repeated addition would require at least $n\cdot y \geq 20\cdot 10^{19}$ single digit operations.
+Since in this case $n=20$, the standard algorithm would use at most  $4n^2=1600$ single-digit operations, while repeated addition would require at least $n\cdot y \geq 20\cdot 10^{19}$ single-digit operations.
-To understand the difference, consider that a human being might do a single digit operation in about 2 seconds, requiring just under an hour to complete the calculation of $x\times y$ using the gradeschool algorithm.
+To understand the difference, consider that a human being might do a single-digit operation in about 2 seconds, requiring just under an hour to complete the calculation of $x\times y$ using the grade algorithm.
 In contrast, even though it is more than a billion times faster, a modern PC that computes $x\times y$ using  naïve iterated addition would require about $10^{20}/10^9 = 10^{11}$ seconds (which is more than three millenia!) to compute the same result.

 We see that computers have not made algorithms obsolete.
-On the contrary, the vast increase in our ability to measure, store, and communicate data has led to a much higher demand on developing better and more sophisticated algorithms that can allow us to make better decisions based on these data.
+On the contrary, the vast increase in our ability to measure, store, and communicate data has led to a much higher demand for developing better and more sophisticated algorithms that can allow us to make better decisions based on these data.
 We also see that to a large extent the notion of _algorithm_ is independent of the actual computing device that will execute it.
-The digit-by-digit standard algorithm is vastly better than iterated addition regardless if the technology implementing it is a silicon based  chip or a third grader with pen and paper.
+The digit-by-digit multiplication algorithm is vastly better than iterated addition, regardless whether the technology we use to implement it is a silicon based  chip, or a third grader with pen and paper.

-Theoretical computer science is largely about studying the _inherent_ properties of algorithms and computation, that are independent of current technology.
+Theoretical computer science is concerned with  the _inherent_ properties of algorithms and computation; namely, those properties that are _independent_ of current technology.
-We ask questions that already pondered by the Babylonians, such as "what is the best way to multiply two numbers?" as well as those that rely on cutting-edge science such as "could we use the effects of quantum entanglement to factor numbers faster" and many in between.
+We ask some questions that were already pondered by the Babylonians, such as "what is the best way to multiply two numbers?", but also questions that rely on cutting-edge science such as "could we use the effects of quantum entanglement to factor numbers faster?".
-These types of questions are the topic of this course.

 In Computer Science parlance, a scheme such as the decimal (or sexadecimal) positional representation for numbers is known as a _data structure_, while the operations on this representations are known as _algorithms_.
 Data structures and algorithms have enabled amazing applications, but their importance goes beyond  their practical utility.